 The consumer product experts at Consumer Reports recommend giving your mattress a good vacuum with your vacuum cleaner’s upholstery attachment.
 Next, sprinkle baking soda over the surface to absorb any odors.
 If you spy any stains, you can spot treat with a stain remover or a solution of water and one teaspoon of dishwashing fluid.
 Before you replace your bedding, vacuum the baking soda.

-12. How to Clean Vinyl Siding
+12. How To Clean Vinyl Siding

 Winter weather can do a number on your home’s exterior, including your vinyl siding.
-According to Family Handyman, you don’t necessarily need special vinyl siding cleaner to get the job done.
+According to Family Handyman, you don’t necessarily need a special vinyl siding cleaner to get the job done.
 In most cases, a bucket of warm, soapy water and a soft-bristle cleaning brush will work just fine.

 However, if it’s been a while — or never — since you cleaned your home’s vinyl siding, a non-abrasive bathtub cleaner or an ammonia-based cleaner can help lift stains and tar.